+Unit Content Period Marks

-UnitsPeriodMarks1Making of graphic-print through Serigraphy/Lithography/Etching and Engraving (Intaglio Process) techniques100502Portfolio Assessment48204860
+1 Making of graphic-print through 100 50

+Serigraphy/Lithography/Etching and Engraving (Intaglio Process) techniques

+2 Portfolio Assessment 48 20

+Total 148 60

 Note: The students in the class are expected to opt for any one of the following media depending upon the facilities available in their schools.

-120 Periods
+S.No.
+Units Periods

-Unit-1 a) Serigraphy
+1 a) Serigraphy 120 Periods

-- 1. The history of stencils and silk screen. - 2.
-Methods and materials. - 3.
-The use and maintenance of the squeeze. - 4.
-Sealing, registration for colour, work and preparation for printing. - 5.
-Solvents for cleaning, use and characteristics of printing inks. - 6.
-Finishing and mounting of the print.
+1. The history of stencils and silkscreen.

+2. Methods and materials.

+3. The use and maintenance of the squeeze.

+4. Sealing, registration for colour, work and preparation for printing.

+5. Solvents for cleaning, use and characteristics of printing inks.

+6. Finishing and mounting of the print.

 OR

-b) Lithography
+b) Lithography 100 Periods

-- 1. Introduction: Short history and the methods and material used in producing lithographic prints - 2.
-The use and characteristics of the Litho stone/Zinc plates. - 3.
-The use of lithographic chalks and ink (Tusche). - 4.
-Preparing for printing and use of various chemicals inking and taking proofs. - 5.
-Papers used in lithography and getting the final print. - 6.
-Finishing and mounting of the print.
+1. Introduction: Short history and the methods and material used in

+producing lithographic prints

+2. The use and characteristics of the Litho stone/Zincplates.

+3. The use of lithographic chalks and ink (Tusche).

+4. Preparing for printing and use of various chemicals inking and

+taking proofs.

+5. Papers used in lithography and getting the final print.

+6. Finishing and mounting of the print.

 OR

-- c) Etching and Engraving (Intaglio Process) - 1.
-Introduction to intaglio technique with a short history, methods and materials, Etching process. - 2.
-Preparing the plate and laying the ground (resist) and Inking. - 3.
-Characteristics of different types of grounds. - 4.
-Characteristics and use of various acids. - 5.
-Colour etching, use of stencils and marks.
+C) Etching and Engraving (Intaglio Process) 120 Periods

+1. Introduction to intaglio technique with a short history, methods

+and materials, Etching process.

+2. Preparing the plate and laying the ground (resist) and Inking.
-6. Finishing and mounting of the prints.

-Unit 2: oprd of the entire year's performance from sketch to finished product 10 Marks b) Three selected prints prepared during the course by the candidate and certified by the school authorities as works done in the school and to be placed before the external examiner for assessment.
-10 Marks

-Note: The time table to be so framed as to allow the students to work continuously for minimum of two periods at a stretch.
+3. Characteristics of different types of grounds.

+4. Characteristics and use of various acids.

+5. Colour etching, use of stencils and marks.

+GUIDELINES FOR EVALUATION OF PRACTICAL